Planning Your Check Ride

 Your CFI will not be permitted to observe or accompany you during your examination.

-Your check ride can take from three to five hours and will consist of two parts, the oral exam or “ground” and the flight exam.
+Your check ride can take from three to six hours and will consist of two parts, the oral exam or “ground” and the flight exam.
 Usually, you will complete the oral exam, then the flight.
 Occasionally you may end up completing the oral on one day and the flight on another day, for example, if the weather prohibits the flight and you choose to discontinue.

 The Oral Exam